Reasons for Obtaining Guardianship of a Minor Child

 To request guardianship of a minor child, a petition for guardianship must be filed in the county where the child lives or where the proposed guardian lives if the proposed guardian is a member of the child’s family.
 A potential guardian must be a citizen or legal resident of the United States and a resident of Oklahoma for at least a year unless they are a close family member of the minor child.
 A person seeking guardianship of a minor child must pass a series of background checks.
 The judge may also require a home study as part of an investigation and report regarding the background and home of the prospective guardian.

 A guardianship is not exactly the same thing as custody.
 Parents who have custody of their children may also have guardianship of their children when necessary.
 A guardianship of a minor child can be shared between multiple adults.
 One person may be responsible for the child’s property, while a different person may have responsibility for the child.
 Two adults may share co-guardianship of the person and the property of a minor child.
 Guardians of a minor child who has living parents are entitled to receive child support from the child’s parents.

 When a minor child is the subject of a guardianship, the minor child is called the ward.
 Guardians have special legal duties and responsibilities to their wards.
 A guardian of property must safely keep the property of the ward with regard to conservation and growth of the property.
-The guardian may not permit any waste or destruction of the ward’s property or sale the property without permission from the court.
+The guardian may not permit any waste or destruction of the ward’s property or sell the ward's property without permission from the court.
 Guardians are held to a high standard of conduct for their care of the person and property of their ward.
 Guardians have to make regular written reports to the court about their management of the ward’s property.

 Guardianships come to an end for a number of reasons, including: